AndrewJag22/vanet-ca/README.md

 An example is given in the created subjectinfo file.

-On downloading, the ca_crontab.sh file should be run as root using command:
+On downloading, the ca_setup.sh file should be run as root using command:

-    sudo bash ./ca_crontab.sh
+    sudo bash ./ca_setup.sh